axeljeremy7/LinkedList/README.md

 # LinkedList

 The implemention of a LinkedList.
-The LinkedList work with any type of object.
+The LinkedList works with any type of object.